 Those elected/ appointed to serve on a Local Governing Body are appointed members of a committee of the Board, and can be referred to as Governors; Local Governing Bodies have been delegated the authority to appoint their own governors and elect their own post-holders (including Chair), but appointments are to be made in accordance with the relevant Instrument of Government and FAoS Policies and Procedures.

 Members of Local Governing Bodies are not trustees or directors of the academy trust (unless they hold those positions in their own right), and it is therefore important to remember that, even where responsibility is delegated to a local level, it is the academy trust as the legal entity that holds the statutory accountability and not the Local Governing Body.

-The Academy Board of Directors is served by four Academy Committees:
+The Academy Board of Trustees is served by two Academy Committees:

 Responsible for strategic oversight of teaching and learning at all Academy schools.
-The Committee will comprise six seats including two directors, one secondary education representative, one primary education representative, the Executive Head Teacher and one person appointed to ensure communication with LGBs.
-The Committee will meet termly and will make recommendations to the Board of Directors on strategic matters associated with school improvement and performance.
+The Committee will comprise six seats including two directors.
+The Committee will meet termly and will make recommendations to the Board of Trustees on strategic matters associated with school improvement and performance.